 Onward travel (sometimes seen as ‘Recovery plus’)

 Often this is just due to a flat battery, but sometimes there may be a more tricky reason, and this is a great way to make sure you’ve got someone on the other end of the phone to come and sort it out.
-Can also be sued up to a quarter of a mile from home.
+It can also be used up to a quarter of a mile from home.

 Real-world pricing test

-According to AA pricing at the time of writing (June 2019), this is what you can expect to pay for a basic quote for motorcycle breakdown cover, showing the difference between personal and vehicle cover.
+According to AA pricing, this is what you can expect to pay for a basic quote for motorcycle breakdown cover, showing the difference between personal and vehicle cover.

 - Roadside assistance – £55 per year